Vice-Chancellor and President

 - lodge a complaint with the Queensland Anti-Discrimination Commission or Australian Human Rights Commission, in which case the University will cooperate with the relevant Commission in having the matter resolved, but these procedures will have no further application

 - pursue a complaint with the assistance of the relevant staff union or the QUT Student Guild.

 Discrimination Contact Officers are located on each campus and are trained to provide information about discrimination and harassment.
-These officers are volunteer staff members who have been formally trained for their role and appointed by the Registrar.
+These officers are volunteer staff members who have been formally trained for their role and appointed by the Vice-President (Administration) and Registrar.
 A list of Discrimination Contact Officers is available on the Equity Services website (QUT staff access only).

 A Discrimination Contact Officer can:

 - assist in clarifying the situation and exploring options for resolution

 - provide information about grievance resolution procedures (internal and external)